shahankhan47/react-project/Professional/2-the-wild-oasis/project.md

 -   in Cabins.jsx created a new local state called showForm.
 -   added a button after CabinTable component which sets the showForm to true on click.
 -   below the button conditionally rendered the <CreateCabinForm> component when showForm is true.
+-   The render is happening in the same page for now but later will be moved to a modal.
 -   installed npm i react-hook-form@7
 -   use the hook - useForm() and register all inputs.
 -   create the onSubmit for the parent <Form> element